openconfig/kne/docs/troubleshoot.md

 container image access [steps](create_topology.md#container_images) and then delete/recreate the topology.
 To check which image is causing the issue, use `kubectl describe` command on the problematic pod.

+KNE should normally detect this condition and fail the deployment.

 ### Pods stuck in Init